veny/GearmaNode/README.md

 #### Submit job

-Client submits job to a Gearman server to be futher performed by a worker via `client#submitJob(name, payload, options)` where `name` is name of registered function a worker is to execute, `payload` is data to be processed and `options` are additional options as follows:
+Client submits job to a Gearman server and futher processed by a worker via `client#submitJob(name, payload, options)` where `name` is name of registered function a worker is to execute, `payload` is data to be processed and `options` are additional options as follows: